-If you’re seeking to explore the great state we call home in 2020, we’ve got your vacation plans covered for every season of the year.
+If you’re seeking to explore the great state we call home, we’ve got your vacation plans covered for every season of the year.
 Even if you’re a Sooner State adventure aficionado, we’ve uncovered some out-of-the-box Oklahoma vacation spots, intermingled with can’t-miss favorites.

 Southwestern Oklahoma is Great Plains Country, home to the sweeping plains so eloquently described in our state song.
 The region invites families to take a tour of a bygone era, highlighting the events and people that helped shape Oklahoma.